KPZ models: height-gradient fluctuations and the tilt method: Introduction

 \section{Introduction}

-The tilt method was initially proposed by Krug \cite{Krug1989,Krug1990} to prove that growing interface models belonging to a universality class can be characterized, in addition to the exponents and laws of scaling, by the nonlinearities present in the system.
-Usually, when an interface grows with nonzero average slope, helical boundary conditions are applied \cite{Barabasi-95}, {\sl i.e.} $h_m(L+1) = m L + h_m(1)$, where $h_m$ is the tilted interface height, $L$ is the lateral size, and $m=\langle\nabla h_m\rangle$ is the average slope of the tilted interface.
-Periodic boundary condition corresponds to and interface without tilting, {\sl i.e.} $m = 0$.
-It is well known, based on observation \cite{Barabasi-95}, that the models belonging to the KPZ universality class show a dependency between the average velocity in the saturation and the slope of the interface like:
+The tilt method was introduced by Krug \cite{Krug1989,Krug1990} to show that discrete models of growing interfaces that belong to a universality class can be characterized not only by the exponents and laws of scaling, but also by the nonlinearities present in the system.
+Usually, to tilt the interface in the simulation of these models, helical boundary conditions are applied \cite{Barabasi1995}, {\sl i.e.} $h_m(L+1) = m L + h_m(1)$, where $h_m$ is the tilted interface height, $L$ is the lateral size, and $m=\langle\nabla h_m\rangle$ is the average slope.
+Periodic boundary condition corresponds to a non-tilted interface, {\sl i.e.} $m = 0$.
+Models that belong to the Kardar-Parisi-Zhang (KPZ) universality class show a dependency between the saturation average velocity and the slope of the tilted interface like \cite{Barabasi1995}

-for $\abs{m}\ll 1$ and where the real constant $\Lambda\neq 0$ and the label $(m)$ refers to an interface with average slope $m$.
-Otherwise, if $\Lambda=0$ the models are included in the EW universality class.
-The linear behaviour of $\mathcal{V}_\mathrm{sat}^{(m)}$ as function of $m^2$ is strictly valid for $\abs{m}\ll 1$; otherwise, others behaviours arise.
-If the dependency of the average saturation velocity with the slope is different than $m^2$, it indicates that the studied model does not belong to the KPZ or EW universality classes.
-The quadratic constant $\Lambda$ has been associated with the nonlinear constant $\lambda$ of the KPZ equation
+for $\abs{m}\ll 1$, where $\Lambda$ is a non-zero real constant and the label $(m)$ refers to an interface with average slope $m$.
+Otherwise, if $\Lambda=0$ the models are included in the Edwards-Wilkinson (EW) universality class.
+The linear behaviour of $\mathcal{V}_\mathrm{sat}^{(m)}$ as function of $m^2$ is strictly valid for $\abs{m}\ll 1$; otherwise, other behaviours occur.
+If the dependency of the average saturation velocity with the slope is different from $\frac{\Lambda}{2}m^2$, the studied model does not belong to the KPZ or EW universality classes.